Getting the Race Wrong: A Case Study of Sampling Bias and Black Voters in Online, Opt-In Polls

 Abstract

-Social scientists are increasingly reliant on online, opt-in surveys.
-Such samples enable researchers to conduct affordable experiments with results that often generalize.
-But can these surveys effectively represent Black respondents?
-This paper presents the results of surveys conducted online and in person using multiple samples in a racially diverse American city--Philadelphia--during its 2023 mayoral primary.
-The participation rate for online surveys promoted via Facebook and Instagram is just 0.4%, with White residents and those with college degrees markedly more likely to respond.
-Such biases help explain why neither our surveys nor public polls correctly identified the primary's ultimate winner, an establishment-backed Black Democrat.
-Even weighted, geographically stratified online surveys typically under-estimate the winner's support, although an in-person exit poll over-estimates her support.
-These results indicate important gaps in the populations represented in contemporary opt-in surveys and suggest that supplemental surveys via alternative modes may help reduce those gaps.
+Researchers are increasingly reliant on online, opt-in surveys.
+But prior benchmarking exercises employ national samples, making it unclear whether such surveys can effectively represent Black respondents and other minorities nationwide.
+This paper presents the results of uncompensated online and in-person surveys administered chiefly in one racially diverse American city--Philadelphia--during its 2023 mayoral primary.
+The participation rate for online surveys promoted via Facebook and Instagram was 0.4%, with White residents and those with college degrees more likely to respond.
+Such biases help explain why neither our surveys nor public polls correctly identified the Democratic primary's winner, an establishment-backed Black Democrat.
+Even weighted, geographically stratified online surveys typically under-estimate the winner's support, although an in-person exit poll does not.
+We identify some similar patterns in Chicago.
+These results indicate important gaps in the populations represented in contemporary opt-in surveys and suggest that alternative survey modes help reduce them.

 Keywords: public opinion, Black Americans, survey research, online surveys, opt-in surveys